 The hard-sided case must be secured in such a way that it does not allow for accidental or unauthorized opening.
 Multiple locks may be required on some cases to ensure the case cannot be opened.
 Customers are not required to place locks in every available area on the case, as long as the case is secure.

-Alaska Airlines does not allow customers under age 18 to carry on or check a firearm.
+We do not allow customers under age 18 to carry on or check a firearm.

 Firearms / Shooting Equipment